andf-crl/workflow/README.md

 _Usage:_ `workflow DOC-1234-fix-typo-in-example` from anywhere on your machine.

+## genrns
+Same as `workflow` but for release notes: wraps the amazing `release-notes.py` script from ED-TOOLS to auto-generate release notes without user input.
+When working on a release notes ticket, use `genrns` _instead_ of `workflow`.

+_Usage:_ `genrns DOC-3239-v21.1.18-release-notes 53cb1ed8f2f42376ad76d4888d582c88685b2820 2022-04-12` from anywhere on your machine.

 ## push
 Collects all your changes together under a commit, and creates a new - or updates an existing - PR.
 Pass the `-f` flag to force push an empty commit to trigger a site rebuild.
 Ideally ran from the VS Code terminal in the workspace